 people may get help from alcohol septal ablation.
 This procedure usually works very

-before getting pregnant, even if their symptoms aren’t severe.
+ablation before getting pregnant, even if your symptoms aren’t severe.
+This procedure

-Septal myectomy is another option for many people considering alcohol septal ablation.
+Septal myectomy is another option for those considering alcohol septal ablation.
+Both

-Both procedures decrease the thickness of the septum.
-In septal myectomy, a surgeon
+procedures decrease the thickness of the septum.
+In septal myectomy, a surgeon removes

-removes extra muscle from the thickened septum.
-Because septal myectomy is a type
+extra muscle from the thickened septum.
+Because septal myectomy is a type of open

-of open-heart surgery, it takes longer to recover.
-But alcohol septal ablation and
+heart surgery, it takes longer to recover.
+But alcohol septal ablation and septal

 Some people can have either septal myectomy or alcohol septal ablation.
 Others might

 do better with one or the other.
-Talk to your doctor about the risks and benefits
+Talk with your healthcare provider about the risks

-to each technique.
-Alcohol septal ablation is often preferred in older people and
+and benefits of each technique.
+Alcohol septal ablation is often preferred in older

-in those whose thickening is less severe.
-Some medical conditions may increase the
+people and those whose thickening is not too severe.
+Some medical conditions may increase

-risk of open-heart surgery.
+the risk of open heart surgery.
 In that case, alcohol septal ablation may be a better

 option for you.
-If you have other heart abnormalities that require repair, you may
+If you have other heart abnormalities to repair, you may need septal

 What are the risks of alcohol septal ablation?